manhowong/manhowong.github.io/bio.md

 While I was studying the neural correlates of vision development in Germany, I came across Buddhism and immediately found myself drawn to their worldview, in particular their view on time perception.
 [Time perception](https://en.wikipedia.org/wiki/Time_perception) has a central role in human cognition, including decision making and motivation.
 To learn more about the neural circuitry governing motivation-guided behaviors, I started my postdoctoral research in my current lab which was hosted at the Picower Institute for Learning and Memory at MIT then.

 **Postdoctoral training and career transition**
 Picower is housed in the same building with other MIT's brain sciences departments, including labs working on the cognitive branch of linguistics.
-Building 46 (as it is affectionately called) is the place where I was first ntroduced to linguistics research and where I saw the possibility to combine my interests in different fields.
+Building 46 (as it is affectionately called) is the place where I was first introduced to linguistics research and where I saw the possibility to combine my interests in different fields.
 During my time there, I went to talks and seminars in psycho- and cognitive linguistics as far as my schedule allowed, although at the time I had only a very basic knowledge of linguistics.
 Nevertheless, the exciting linguistics works happening in Building 46 opened a whole new world for me.

 <div style="float:left; margin-right: 20px; width: 35%;"><a target="_blank" href="/img/rosh_hashanah.jpg"><img src="/img/rosh_hashanah.jpg" style="margin-bottom: 10px; box-shadow: 10px 10px #DDD"></a><div style="font-size: 14px; line-height: 1.3;">Celebrating Rosh Hashanah (the Jewish New Year) with housemates at Brown in multiple languages.</div></div>